jfnavarro/myVCF/README.md

 * Update the secret key in myvcf_main/settings.py (KEEP THIS SAFE).
 * Copy the mysql3 databases to somewhere local.
 * Update myvcf_main/settings.py to the new location of the databases.
+* Update myvcf_main/settings.py to add your host to ALLOWED_HOSTS
 * Create a super user using python manage.py createsuperuser
-* Configure access trough a WSGI server and deploy the tool.
+* Configure access trough a WSGI server or similar and deploy the tool.

 ### Configuration